How to Detect a Data Breach

 Dark web monitoring platforms scan criminal sources for your stolen data.
 This is the layer that catches leaked credentials before attackers use them.
 Look for platforms that cover stealer logs and offer real-time alerting.

 Endpoint detection and response tools catch malware on employee devices.
 They’re critical for identifying infostealer infections.
 But if credentials were already stolen, you need monitoring to catch them before someone uses them.
+For a broader comparison of security platforms across categories, see our guide to the top cyber threat monitoring tools.

 For a detailed comparison of detection platforms, see our guide on data breach detection tools.